Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 On July 20, 1989, the U.S. attorney's office filed a motion for default judgment against Aloha Pacific Cruises, Inc., Kurtz, Mathiesen and Jennings, based on the original injunction complaint to keep them from serving food until the sanitation violations were corrected.
 The court entered the default that same day, but, as of this writing, has not imposed a permanent injunction as requested by the government.

 After her disastrous time with Aloha Pacific, she was first sold to “Coral Cruises” and then she was resold again to “Naviera Panocean” of Panama.
 However, thankfully she then found a new home in Italy an she sailed on for 20 good years with Star Lauro (ex Flotta Lauro Lines) that later became MSC Cruises, and obviously she was a huge success.
-But sadly she was eventually sold to the Indian breakers and the superb SS Monterey was beached at Alang India on Wednesday November 8, 2006 to be broken up!
+But she was eventually sold to the Indian breakers and the superb SS Monterey was beached at Alang India on Wednesday November 8, 2006 and they commenced to break her up in January 2007, after an amazing good 55 years of service!

 INDEX

-Page One The Matson / Pacific Far East Line (PFEL) Liners - this page
+Page One SS Monterey & Mariposa, the Matson Lines / Pacific Far East Line (PFEL) Liners.

 Use the Back button on your browser or Close the Page to return to the previous page